DrIfeanyi-codar/DrIfeanyi-codar/README.md

 ## 💬 Ask me about:
 - Applying **behavioral science** to health system challenges.
-- Designing health interventions that actually stick in real-world rural settings.
+- Designing health interventions that stick in real-world rural settings.
 - How **lifestyle medicine** can prevent and even reverse conditions like type 2 diabetes and hypertension.
 - Transitioning from clinical practice into **data science** and **health analytics**.